- How do I apply for financial aid?

 - Am I eligible for financial aid when on an off-campus program?

-You can find detailed information on financial aid here.
-The process is slightly different for early decision applicants, and transfer and international students.
+You can find detailed information in the Apply for Aid section of our site.
+The process is slightly different for early decision applicants and transfer and international students.

 - Macalester’s FAFSA code is: 002358

 - Macalester's CCS PROFILE code is: 6390